wendyverdonk93/docs/content/integrations/ecommerce-integrations/lightspeed_app/faq/refunding-lightspeed.md

 1. Log in to [lightspeed.multisafepay.com](https://lightspeed.multisafepay.com/settings)
 2. Navigate _Enable Refunds_ by scrolling down or click _Enable refunds_ on the sidebar.

+_When creating a credit memo for a refund, make sure to set the status as "Not Paid".
+We will ignore the "Paid" status._

 If any refund is placed using the lightspeed backend a short message will be placed in the notes section of an order.
 This message can contain an error if anything happens.

 ## Known issue